Adriana Martin (2007 – )

 She devoured the digits, 12 to 15 at a time, repeating each new string back to Mom or Dad until it was perfect, then adding it to the last 50 she had firmed up.
 And then once a week, she would start at the 3 and recite them all.

-And in March 2016, Adriana didn’t let up.
-In fact, she nearly doubled her previous total, reaching a stunning 2,812 digits!
+In 2016, Adriana didn’t let up.
+In fact, she nearly doubled her previous total, reaching a stunning 2,812 digits.

 When asked how she remembers all those numbers, Adriana simply says that she can see them in her head.
 Wouldn’t it be nice if it were that easy for the rest of us?

 Adriana’s potential for rewriting the pi memory record books is, you might say, infinite.
-She can continue to blaze through the elementary school rankings, but as she grows, she’ll have to face down the work of a couple of imposing figures: Richard Guo (3,101 digits in 4rd grade), Sierra Van Such (2,109 digits in 8th grade) and Gaurav Raja (you’ll have to read his story to see how many he rattled off!).
+She can blaze through the middle school rankings, but with each passing year, she’s starting to enter the lofty territory of the legendary Gaurav Raja (you’ll have to read his story to see how many he rattled off!).